 As described in this article from BrainHQ, the best exercise for the brain involves a combination of timing, rhythm, coordination, and mental strategy.

 Think about what happens when you’re jumping rope.

 You’re combining timing and rhythm and you’re constantly having to make quick calculations to ensure your brain is recognizing the rope’s distance, speed, direction, and position relative to your body to ensure the rotations keep going.

 This combination of physical and mental activity has a greater effect on cognitive function.
 If you like to be productive and efficient with your time, look no further than the jump rope.

 Boxers and martial artists have long used the jump rope to build the aerobic capacity needed for long-lasting battles in the ring.

-Many of the jumpers in our community have completely replaced running with jumping rope because it offers the same aerobic building benefits with less impact on the joints.
-(That's not a typo.
-Jumping rope with proper technique IS lower impact than jogging and running)
+Many of the jumpers in our community have also completely replaced running with jumping rope because it offers the same aerobic building benefits with less impact on the joints.

 Benefit 4 - It's Fun